MileHacker Logo

 • A small bow expresses respect when greeting or thanking.

-• Do not stick chopsticks upright in rice or pass food with them.
+• Do not stick chopsticks upright in rice or pass food that has them.

 • Listen attentively during conversations.